 Unlike many beards, well-groomed stubble is actually excellent for men with patchy facial hair growth.
 Consider both Ryan Gosling and Leonardo DiCaprio.
 Their ventures into Stubble are not only iconic but have also cast away their baby face features.

-- Trim in multiple passes once at the desired length to ensure consistency and catch missed spots.
+- Trim in multiple passes until arriving at the desired length to ensure consistency.

-- Use a razor to contour the cheek and neckline as described here.
-As a general rule, shave below the Adam’s Apple.
+- Use a shavette to contour the cheek and necklines.

-- Add a Fade to the neckline if desired.
-Do this by decreasing the guard number from the jawline and towards the Adam’s Apple.
+- Fade the neckline if desired by decreasing the guard number and pressure on each pass.

 Stubble requires revising every three to four days to keep its structure and contours in check.
 Although it can be left for longer, it can very quickly appear shaggy and lose the calculated rugged appearance.